120th meridian west

 The meridian 120° west of Greenwich is a line of longitude that extends from the North Pole across the Arctic Ocean, North America, the Pacific Ocean, the Southern Ocean, and Antarctica to the South Pole.

 The 120th meridian west forms a great circle with the 60th meridian east.

 In Canada the border between British Columbia and Alberta is defined by the meridian north of where it intersects the Continental Divide of the Americas, and in the United States part of the border between California and Nevada follows it.

+This longitude is the eastern limit of the Oakland Oceanic and Tahiti flight information regions, as well as the western limit of the Mazatlan Oceanic FIR.

 The mean solar time at this meridian determines the time for the Pacific Time Zone (UTC−08:00) during standard time.
-Most of the year however, it is the meridian for Alaska Daylight Time, as daylight saving time is observed for ⅔ of the year.
+Most of the year however, it is the meridian for Alaska Daylight Time, as daylight saving time is observed for two-thirds of the year.

 From Pole to Pole

 Starting at the North Pole and heading south to the South Pole, the 120th meridian west passes through: